Nsustain/nsustain.com/CONTRIBUTING.md

 You can sign your commits by using
-`git commit -s -m 'Commit message'`, which appends the DCO line at the end of your commit message:
+`git commit -s -m 'Commit message'`, which appends the DCO line to the end of your commit message:

 ```bash
 # DCO Line